anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Disrupting the pledge behavior by a DoS attack may prevent the bootstrapping of the pledge to a new domain.

-A DoS attack with a faked registrar-agent may block the bootstrapping of the pledge due to state creation on the pledge (the pledge may produce a voucher, and refuse to produce another one).
+A DoS attack with a faked registrar-agent may block the bootstrapping of the pledge due to state creation on the pledge (the pledge may produce a voucher-request, and refuse to produce another one).
 One mitigation may be that the pledge does does not limited the number of voucher requests it creates until at least one has finished, or a single onboarding state may expire after a certain time.